 Finding the cheapest fares and airfare discount information for a family can be tricky.
 As much as you may hate paying a fee for checking your first bag, the airline charging the fee may still offer the best overall price.
-Free onboard amenities like free seat-assignment, snacks, meals, beverages and entertainment may make paying a few extra dollars for baggage worth it.
+Free onboard amenities like free seat-assignment, snacks, meals, beverages, and entertainment may make paying a few extra dollars for baggage worth it.
 Before booking your flight, take a few minutes to total up the actual cost of flying and search for airfare discount information for that specific airline.

 Here are some popular Airlines flying into Orlando International Airport:

 More and more, airlines are holding specific seats such as aisle and window seats for those willing to pay extra.
-If you are a family traveling together who would like to sit together, it would be wise to purchase your seats at least two months in advance, and pay extra for adjoining seats if need be.
-Southwest Airlines has open seating, so any family who checks in right at the 24 hour advance time should be in an early enough boarding group to get seats together.
-If you would prefer to pay to guarantee your seating, Southwest’s $10 priority boarding fee is one of the lowest in the industry.
+If you are a family who would like to sit together, it would be wise to purchase your seats at least two months in advance.
+Also, pay extra for adjoining seats if need be.
+Southwest Airlines has open seating.
+Any family who checks in right at the 24 hour advance time should be in an early enough boarding group to get seats together.
+If you would prefer to pay to guarantee your seating, Southwest’s priority boarding fee is one of the lowest in the industry.

 Airfare Discount Information & Tips From TheMouseForLess Readers

 - Southwest has no cancel fee, baggage fee, or change your flight fee.
 They also give you a complimentary beverage.
 You can also purchase gift cards at grocery stores and Walgreens.
-After you fly about 12 round trips you get complimentary alcohol drink coupons.
+After you fly about 12 round trips, you get complimentary alcohol drink coupons.

 - I bought my kids Earplanes from Walgreens for our flight, but they are available at most drugstores.
-They reduce pressure changes doing flights that kids often complain about and worked great for us.
+They reduce pressure changes during flights that kids often complain about and worked great for us.